hyperlane-xyz/hips/HIP-6.md

     bytes32 _domainHash = keccak256(
         abi.encodePacked(_domain, _mailbox, "HYPERLANE")
     );
-    return keccak256(abi.encodePacked(_domainHash, _storageType, _storageMetadata));
+    return keccak256(abi.encodePacked(_domainHash, _storageMetadata));
 }
 ```

 #### Storage types

-To be forward compatible with alternative storage modalities, the announcement protocol includes a "storage type" parameter.
+To be forward compatible with alternative storage modalities, the announcement protocol includes a `storageType` parameter, encoded as the first byte of `_storageMetadata`.

 Upon adoption, the only supported storage type will be AWS S3, which has `storageType == 1`.

-For the S3 type, `_storageMetadata` should be the base64-encoded URL of the S3 bucket.
+For the S3 type, the remaining `_storageMetadata` should be the base64-encoded URL of the S3 bucket.

 Future storage types may be proposed in future HIPs.
 The content of `_storageMetadata` is expected to vary by type.